 Revolutionary Ideas: An Intellectual History of the French Revolution from The Rights of Man to Robespierre by Jonathan Israel

-Specialized in the Enlightenment, the radical ideas that helped to shape the French Revolution, Israel explains in this book how those ideas influenced the people to revolt against the Old Regime, as much as the social, political, and economic situation of the time, as many scholars argue, and how the betrayal of those ideas led to the Terror.
+Jonathan Israel specialized in the Enlightenment, the radical ideas that helped to shape the French Revolution, and in this book, he shows how those ideas influenced the people to revolt against the Old Regime, as much as the social, political, and economic situation of the time, as many scholars argue, and how the betrayal of those ideas led to the Terror.

-‘Let them eat cake’ who never heard this before!
-Marie Antoinette who was wrongly accused of saying it was the most hated queen of her time, and one of the most loved ones of today, I dare to say.
-The polemic figure, she played a central role in the revolution, is the personification of the popular anger and a good reason for their hate towards the monarchy.
+‘Let them eat cake’ who never heard this before?
+Marie Antoinette who was wrongly accused of saying it was the most hated queen of her time and one of the most loved ones of today, I dare to say.
+The polemic figure, who played a central role in the revolution, is the personification of popular anger and a good reason for their hate towards the monarchy.

 Excentric was she was, Marie Antoinette, as the popular knowledge goes, was a person full of excess, who loved to throw parties and spend public money on fancy things, while the population starved.